 Hastings Technology (ASX:HAS) deals in the exploration and development of rare earth deposits, mainly neodymium and praseodymium, in Australia.
 The company has the Yangibana Rare Earths Project in the Gascoyne region of Western Australia.

 Hastings Technology plans to develop the Yangibana Project in multiple stages, with construction starting this year and the first sale in 2025.
-The company refers to the project as a world-class rare earth project with the potential to become a globally significant producer of NdPr, a critical component in making permanent magnets.
+The company says this rare earth project has the potential to become a globally significant producer of NdPr, a critical component in making permanent magnets.

 Additionally, the company has the Brockman Project in Onslow for rare earths and other metals.
 The company also has plans to develop a processing plant in Onslow to produce a mixed rare earth carbonate.

-Hastings Technology posted a loss for the latest financial year, but analysts expect the company to break even next year and post a profit in 2026.
-Its shares are down over 50% this year, but are up almost 10% in one month, suggesting investors have faith in the company’s latest project plans.
+Hastings Technology posted a loss for the latest financial year, but analysts expect the company to break even this year and post a profit in 2026.
+Its shares have sipped 3% this year, but are up almost 33% in the past six months.
+This suggests investors have faith in the company’s latest project plans.

 eToro Service ARSN 637 489 466 Capital at risk.
 See PDS and TMD

 American Rare Earths (ASX:ARR) deals in the exploration and development of mineral resources, such as rare earth, scandium, and cobalt deposits, in Australia and the United States.
-Presently, the company owns three early-stage rare earth assets in the U.S., including the 100% owned Halleck Creek Project in Wyoming.
-The project is estimated to have 1.43 billion tonnes of rare earth, and the company is carrying out further studies to get detailed information about the site.
+Presently, the company owns three early-stage rare earth assets in the US, including the 100% owned Halleck Creek Project in Wyoming.
+The project has an estimated 1.43 billion tonnes of rare earth, and the company is carrying out further studies to get detailed information about the site.

 American Rare Earths’ La Paz Project in Arizona is also a potential rare earths site, and many believe it to be the largest deposit in the country.
 It also has a Searchlight Project in Nevada, which is very close to the exiting Mountain Pass Rare Earths Mine.